At a glance

 Documented health effects

 The IARC Group 2A classification reflects a coherent picture: limited but positive human evidence for lymphohaematopoietic cancers, sufficient animal evidence, and a well-supported genotoxic mechanism via styrene-7,8-oxide.
-Peer-reviewed — IARC Monograph 121 The non-cancer effects — neurotoxicity and irritation — are better characterized than the cancer dose-response at low, residential concentrations, which is extrapolated rather than directly observed.
+Regulatory — IARC Monograph 121 The non-cancer effects — neurotoxicity and irritation — are better characterized than the cancer dose-response at low, residential concentrations, which is extrapolated rather than directly observed.

 Bedroom-specific evidence